Bilal Hasna

-Bilal Ali Hasna (/bɪˈlɑːl ˈhæsnə/; born 1999) is a British actor and playwright.
+Bilal Ali Hasna (/bɪˈlɑːl ˈhæsnə/; born 7 May 1999) is a British actor and playwright.
 He starred in the film Layla (2024).
-On television, he is known for his roles in the Star series Extraordinary (2023–24) and the Amazon Prime series Dead Hot (2024).
+On television, he is known for his roles in the Star series Extraordinary (2023–2024) and the Amazon Prime series Dead Hot (2024).
+For Extraordinary, Hasna was nominated for the 2025 British Academy Television Awards for Best Male Comedy Performance.

-Hasna was named a 2023 Screen International Star of Tomorrow.

 Early life

-Hasna was born in central London to a Palestinian father and a Pakistani Punjabi mother.
-Hasna attended Haberdashers' Boys' School in Elstree.
+Hasna was born in central London to a Palestinian father and a Pakistani Punjabi mother and grew up very close to his younger sister Imi Hasna.
+Imi was inspired by her older brother growing up and decided to follow in his footsteps and is actively seeking her screen debut.
+Bilal Hasna attended Haberdashers' Boys' School in Elstree.
 He graduated from the University of Cambridge in 2020 with a Bachelor of Arts in English Literature.
 During university, he participated in theatre with the Marlowe Society and Pembroke Players.

 Career

 Having come up with the idea in 2021, Hasna co-wrote and starred in the one-man play For a Palestinian with Aaron Kilercioglu, which was staged in 2022 at Camden People's Theatre and also featured at the Bristol Old Vic.

 After making appearances in Sparks and Screw, in 2023, Hasna had his first main television role as Kash in the Disney+ Star superhero comedy Extraordinary.
 He made his feature film debut as the titular character of Amrou Al-Kadhi's Layla.
 He joined the voice cast of the animated film The Lord of the Rings: The War of the Rohirrim.
-He also has an upcoming lead role opposite Vivian Oparah in the Amazon Prime comedy thriller series Dead Hot.
+He also starred opposite Vivian Oparah in the Amazon Prime comedy thriller series Dead Hot in 2024.